 Racism, sexism, transphobia, biphobia, ableism, classism, and bullying are not welcome at speqtrum events.

-We recognize that we all come from different places of knowledge and access to knowledge about oppression.; educational materials and support are available from speqtrum staff at all events Our facilitators are committed to sharing this knowledge and addressing harm in constructive and kind ways.
+We recognize that we all come from different places of knowledge and access to knowledge about oppression.; educational materials and support are available from speqtrum staff at all events, and our facilitators are committed to sharing this knowledge and addressing harm in constructive and kind ways.

 This statement outlines our commitment and your commitment to each other, in order to create spaces in Hamilton for queer and trans young folk that are safe, inclusive, and supportive.